 3. Select a Fixture Style

-If you’re undecided on what feel you want your room to have, the best thing to do is, to begin with your favorite element in the room.
+If you’re undecided on what feel you want your room to have, the best thing to do is, to begin with, your favorite element in the room.
 Then incorporate light fixtures that complement it.
 Aside from this, you can also get inspiration from the existing finishes in your space.
 Such as the door handles or cabinet hardware that are brushed nickel.
-You can even have fun in personalizing your lighting fixtures by adding a little sparkle like crystals or decorative glass shades.
+You can even have fun personalizing your lighting fixtures by adding a little sparkle like crystals or decorative glass shades.

 4. Lighting: Add Mirrors as An Accent